JohMast/flowmapper/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="70%" />

 If the number of nodes is very high, the plot will appear cluttered.
-In that case, nodes can be clusered and merged by proximity, with `k_nodes` controlling the number of clusters.
+In that case, nodes can be clustered and merged by proximity, with `k_nodes` controlling the number of clusters.

 ``` r
 plot |>